arnoson/kirby-template-sugar/README.md

 <?php endsnippet(); ?>
 ```

-## How does it work
+## How Does It Work

-To make this work, your template files need to be compiled into regular php, similar to how other template languages (like Laravel's Blade) work.
-But the goal of this project is not to create a new full template language for Kirby.
-Instead it embraces php templates and just adds a little sugar where they tend to get too messy.
+To make this work, your template files need to be compiled into regular php, similar to how other template languages work.
+But the goal of this project is not to create a new full-fledged template language for Kirby.
+Instead it embraces the existing php templates and just adds a little sugar where they tend to get too messy.
 You still write php/html (with syntax highlighting, intellisense, ...) and add a special `<snippet>`, `<slot>` or `<layout>` tag here and there to keep things tidy.

-The templates can either be compiled via the `kirby-template-sugar` CLI or with a [Vite](https://vitejs.dev/) plugin.
-See the examples folder for both approaches.
+## Getting Started

+The easiest way to get started is to check out one of the examples:
+- Use the [CLI example](https://github.com/arnoson/kirby-template-sugar/tree/main/examples/cli) if you want a minimal starter kit that doesn't rely on any other build tools.
+- Use the [Vite example](https://github.com/arnoson/kirby-template-sugar/tree/main/examples/cli) to compile your templates alongside your other frontend assets.

+To start manually (or convert an existing project), have a look at the [CLI](https://github.com/arnoson/kirby-template-sugar/tree/main/packages/npm-package) or the [Vite plugin](https://github.com/arnoson/kirby-template-sugar/tree/main/packages/vite-plugin).
+And make sure you also install the [Kirby plugin](https://github.com/arnoson/kirby-template-sugar/tree/main/packages/kirby-plugin).

 ## Syntax